 By Jim Ferri

-Azure seas lapping beautiful beaches…sugar-cube buildings…towns clinging to cliff tops… the Greek islands are places of which dreams are made, and are the best for your Greece vacation.
+Azure seas lapping beautiful beaches…sugar-cube buildings…towns clinging to cliff tops… these top Greek islands are places of which dreams are made, and are the best for your Greece vacation.

 There are seven groups of them, scattered in three seas around the Greek peninsula.
 Each group – in fact, pretty much each island – is quite different from the others.

 Some are relatively arid, others covered with lush forest.
 The food on some has been influenced by the Italians, on others by the Turks.
 Some have an overabundance of hotels, others have few.
 Some are renown for their watersports, others for their nightlife, still others as the best Greek islands for families.

 There are about 1,400 islands in Greece that are large enough to be so designated, although only about 200 are inhabited.
-Still, though, that’s quite a number to sift through if you’re planning an island vacation.
+Still, though, that’s quite a number to sift through if you’re planning Greek islands holiday.

-To help you pick the best for that dream vacation, here’s our choice of the top 15, each marked on the map of the Greek islands below.
-One last note: almost all the Greek islands have a nudist beach; the beaches listed here are those that are best for families.
+To help you pick the best for that dream Greece vacation, here’s our choice of the top 15, each marked on the map of the Greek islands below.
+One last note: almost all the Greek islands have a nudist beach; the beaches listed here are those that are the best Greek islands for families.

 If your dreams are of white sugar-cube-like buildings clinging to cliff tops, you’re likely thinking of the Cyclades.
-Scattered like stepping-stones from the Greece mainland to Crete, they’re the most popular group of islands in Greece.
+Scattered like stepping-stones from the Greece mainland to Crete, they’re the most popular group of islands for a vacation in Greece.
 More than elsewhere they offer hypnotic views and light that delights photographers.

 - Its Appeal: archaeology, museums, nightlife, shopping, scenery, spa/luxe hotels, day trips